We have around 40 rowboats housed at our Aquatic Park Boathouse. Almost all are sliding seat rowboats ranging in a number of styles.

 We maintain a fleet of pristine wooden rowboats.
 Many of them were built right in our own boat shop.
 The boats are mostly named after notable Dolphins with strong ties to the rowing program.

-Based on the whitehall design from the East Coast, our vessels were modified and improved to handle the specific conditions of the San Francisco Bay.
+Our vessels were modified and improved to handle the specific conditions of the San Francisco Bay.
 Now referred to as Dolphin Club singles and doubles, these boats are unique to our boathouse.
 There are no other boats in the world that feature our specific combination of forms and characteristics.

 The queen of the fleet is JOHN WIELAND—a six-oared sliding seat barge originally completed in 1887 and completely refurbished in the mid-1990s.
 She was built in honor of the founder of the club, John Wieland.
 He was a German immigrant who struck it rich during the gold rush but died tragically trying to save his daughter from a building fire shortly after founding the club.